mykelalvis/FT/Traveller/Adventures/Tripwire.md

 After a few late nights of drinking and gambling, a Vilani smuggler by the name of Meshaka will arrive.
 If the players share a few drinks with him, he will reveal that he often sells to the [[Liberation Front]].
 He seems to know more but will not give any further details.
 The players could offer him some money for the information but his price will be high.

 Alternatively, the players can interrogate him.
-To do this they will need to apprehend Meshaka, hopefully without drawing the attention of his crew or other outlaws.Meshaka will soon break and tell the party anything they wish to know.
+To do this they will need to apprehend Meshaka, hopefully without drawing the attention of his crew or other outlaws.
+Meshaka will soon break and tell the party anything they wish to know.

 ### GUNNING FOR THE CAUSE